 The sustained success of vaccines and control of vaccine-preventable diseases depends on a well-functioning routine immunization (RI) system.
 However, there is no “one-size-fits-all” approach for strengthening RI, and MCSP recognizes that the priorities and challenges of immunization programs vary across and within countries.
 To address this, we work closely with ministries of health and in-country partners to develop customized approaches to meet country needs.

-MCSP improves RI performance through a systems strengthening approach to reinforce a sustainable platform for the equitable and timely delivery of traditional and new vaccines.
-At national and sub-national levels, MCSP utilizes a wealth of program experience to provide technical leadership and contributes to advisory groups influencing global and regional RI policies and strategies.
+MCSP improved RI performance through a systems strengthening approach to reinforce a sustainable platform for the equitable and timely delivery of traditional and new vaccines.
+At national and sub-national levels, MCSP utilized a wealth of program experience to provide technical leadership and contributes to advisory groups influencing global and regional RI policies and strategies.

-MCSP strengthens the capacity of in-country counterparts through improved in-service training, more effective supportive supervision with on-the-job mentoring, and peer-to-peer learning.
-We collaborate with medical and nursing schools to incorporate immunization into pre-service education materials, making health workers and immunization managers better equipped to deliver high-quality services.
+MCSP strengthened the capacity of in-country counterparts through improved in-service training, more effective supportive supervision with on-the-job mentoring, and peer-to-peer learning.
+We collaborated with medical and nursing schools to incorporate immunization into pre-service education materials, making health workers and immunization managers better equipped to deliver high-quality services.